ctyeong/CH-Rand/README.md

 # Channel Randomisation (CH-Rand)

-This repository is the official release of the codes used for the following preprint:
+This repository is the official release of the codes used for the following papers:

 ***"Self-supervised Representation Learning for Reliable Robotic Monitoring of Fruit Anomalies"**.
 Taeyeong Choi, Owen Would, Adrian Salazar-Gomez, and Grzegorz Cielniak.
 ICRA2022* [\[arXiv:2109.10135\]](https://arxiv.org/abs/2109.10135)

+***"Channel Randomisation: Self-Supervised Representation Learning for Reliable Visual Anomaly Detection in Specialty Crops"**.
+Taeyeong Choi, Owen Would, Adrian Salazar-Gomez, Xin Liu, and Grzegorz Cielniak.
+Journal of Computers and Electronics in Agriculture.*  [\[Link\]](https://doi.org/10.1016/j.compag.2024.109416)

 ![](Figs/camera_rig.jpg)